 Parents may be asked for permission for their child to be seen by an appropriate agency.
 This could include Educational Psychologists, Specialist Teaching Teams, Hearing or Visual Impairment Service, Health Specialists, Speech and Language Therapists, Educational Support for Looked After Children (ESLAC), or other professionals.
 Advice would then be shared with relevant adults in school and to parents on how best to support the child’s learning.

-The Hearing Support Centre
+The Deaf Support Centre (DSC)

 How can I let school know I have concerns about my child’s progress or wellbeing?